 The following details our assets in the NGL transportation and services segment.
-Certain assets described below are owned by Lone Star, a joint venture with ETP and Regency owning 70% and 30% interests, respectively.
+Certain assets described below are owned by Lone Star, a joint venture with Regency in which we have a 70% interest.

 West Texas System

 - Capacity of 137,000 Bbls/d - Approximately 1,170 miles of NGL transmission pipelines